1/17/2024

 CEO

-compared to a few years ago.
-And I think it's important to emphasize here like the products themselves are stronger.
-It's more, it's a dynamic with UA and the number of new high value players, as we mentioned.
-And
+Yeah, compared to a few years ago.
+Exactly.
+And I think it's important to emphasize here, the products themselves are stronger.
+It's a dynamic with UA, the number of new high value players, as you mentioned.
+Yeah.

 speaker

-on the financial KPIs, UA will also play a big part.
+And on the financial KPIs, the UAE will also play a big part.
 So our net sales is down year over year, strongly connected to the volume of the spend around these quarters.
 Contribution as a consequence is up significantly to 55 million, which is almost record level for the company, which plays into the EBITDA, which is back to where we expect it to be on the stable situation on these levels.
 Also setting the scene for a good profitability and a strong cash flow.
-And the cash balance at the end of the quarter is 128 million, which is more or less back to where it was before the push of UA during last year.
+And our cash balance at the end of the quarter is 128 million, which is more or less back to where it was before the push of UEA during last year.

 speaker